d-gilles/European-Energy-Data/README.md

 ```
 The command will ask you for confirmation.
 Type "yes" to procced.

 After setting up the infrastructure, you may need to wait a few minutes for the AWS components to initialize fully.
-Once ready, you can start the Mage UI in your browser:
+Once ready, you can start the Mage UI and the Redshift UI in your browser:

 ```bash
 make start_ui
 ```
+**!
+If the UI doesn't start and the script will not finish, break the running script (ctrl + C) and run `make setup_aws` once again.**

 To list the contents of the S3 datalake: